bilelfeki/followME/README.md

 # FollowME

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.
+This project is made to build some statistics about famous persons who are followed by another peoples

 ## Development server